Minimizing resource overhead in fusion-based quantum computation using hybrid spin-photon devices: Optimization procedure for Figure

-where $m$ additional sources per module accounts for the production of Bell pairs to boost the fusions (one source per resource state).
-The total number of photons consumed is given by

-where $51$ photons are produced per set of $3$ sources in one module and $18$ additional photons to boost the $9$ fusions of the scheme are produced by the fourth source.
-Finally,
+With $N_s= 3m$ sources in our module, the total number of sources is given by $k \times m \times 4$, where $m$ additional sources per module accounts for the production of Bell pairs to boost the fusions (one source per resource state).
+The total number of photons consumed is given by $k \times m \times 69$, where $51$ photons are produced per set of $3$ sources in one module and $18$ additional photons to boost the $9$ fusions of the scheme are produced by the fourth source.
+This implies